GeekyAnts/NativeBase/CONTRIBUTING.md

 Check the procedure to setup the Development Environment for NativeBase.

 **Note:** NativeBase changes a lot and is in constant mutation.
-We usually merge multiple PRs per day, so sometimes when we are done reviewing, your code might not work with the latest `v3-dev` branch anymore.
-To prevent this, before you make any changes after your code has been reviewed, you should always rebase the latest changes from the `v3-dev` branch.
+We usually merge multiple PRs per day, so sometimes when we are done reviewing, your code might not work with the latest `master` branch anymore.
+To prevent this, before you make any changes after your code has been reviewed, you should always rebase the latest changes from the `master` branch.

 ### Working with Git